Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: The Q16 Pipeline for Datasheets

-Our prompt-tuning approach is summarized visually in Fig.~\ref{fig:method}.
-Moreover, Fig.~\ref{fig:prompttuning} shows exemplary nearest image neighbors of the learned prompts.
-The image on the right side clearly portrays possible inappropriate content.
-In contrast, the image on the left side displays a positive scene as a counterexample.
 Fig.~\ref{fig:smid_cv_results} also shows an evaluation of CLIP using the soft prompts (prompt-tuning).
 We can see that a small portion of the training data (e.g., 4\%, 60 images) already leads to an increase of the vision transformer's (ViT-B) performance to over 90\%.
+This shows that indeed large pre-trained model can be steered more efficient, i.e. generalize and detect inappropriate concepts beyond the training samples.
 In general, the ViT-B outperforms the pre-trained ResNet50 models.
 Furthermore, ViT-B/16 outperforms the ViT-B/32, indicating that not only the dataset's size is important, but also the capacity of the model (ViT-B/16 has higher hidden-state resolution than the ViT-B/32).
 Training ViT with the full training set results in $96.30\% \pm 1.09$ (cf. Tab.~\ref{tab:smid_classification_results}) accuracy.

 Overall, one can see that steering CLIP towards inferring potentially inappropriate concepts in images requires only little additional data.
 In contrast to other pre-trained models, it provides a reliable method to detect inappropriate images.